 For modern consumers a tangible experience is more exciting and memorable, hence the success of ‘experiential marketing’; also known as on ground marketing.
 Rather than viewing consumers as passive receivers of content.
 On ground marketers believe that consumers should be actively engaged in the production.
 And co-creation of marketing initiatives, thereby developing a meaningful relationship with the brand.
 Consumer engagement occurs when a brand and a consumer connect, and what better way to connect than through experience?

-According to Atwal and Williams (2009), authors of “Luxury Brand Marketing – The Experience is Everything!”, there are several ways in which an experiential, on ground marketing approach will set your brand apart from the traditional marketing techniques.
-First, on ground marketing campaigns present sensory, emotional, cognitive and rational experiences to the consumers, creating lasting bonds between brand and customer.
+According to Atwal and Williams (2009), authors of “Luxury Brand Marketing – The Experience is Everything!”.
+There are several ways in which an experiential.
+So on ground marketing approach will set your brand apart from the traditional marketing techniques.
+First, on ground marketing campaigns present sensory, emotional, cognitive and rational experiences to the consumers.
+Creating lasting bonds between brand and customer.
 Second, on ground marketing campaigns deftly create synergies among meaning, perception, consumption and brand loyalty.

 Here to keep you ahead of the curve, ChilliPrinting brings you a definitive guide to on ground marketing.
 What is it?
 And why should you use it?

 To break away from the clutter, brands are involving customers in their on-ground activations and events.
 By creating experiences, brands create lasting attachments, generate word of mouth, and cultivate a lot of buzz around their products.
 An experience is a very human thing; it’s something we want to share with friends and family.